-This first step into the cosmos reveals a vast network of stargates throughout the galaxy and beyond, as well as Ra’s species, the parasitical Goa’uld, who seek to subjugate all inhabited worlds.
+That first step into the cosmos reveals a vast network of stargates throughout the galaxy and beyond, while introducing Ra’s species, the parasitical Goa’uld, who seek to subjugate all inhabited worlds.
 Earth establishes a program with the mandate to explore the vast array of planets on the other side of the stargate, while seeking allies and technical assistance in fighting the Goa’uld and freeing those already enslaved.

-What began as an exciting adventure film in 1994 has endured as a multimedia franchise spanning multiple television shows and an expanded universe of licensed literature.
-The Stargate mythos has explored not only alien civilizations and customs, but also the human condition, politics, and morality.
-This anthology gathers essays examining those themes through an insightful and scholarly lens.
+What began as an exciting adventure film in 1994 has endured as a multimedia franchise spanning multiple Stargate television shows (SG-1, Infinity, Atlantis, Universe, and Origins) and an expanded universe of licensed literature.
+The mythos has explored not only alien civilizations and customs, but also the human condition, politics, and morality.
+This anthology gathers essays from subject-matter experts examining these and other themes through an insightful and scholarly lens.
 Chevron seven is locked, and the wormhole is open and ready for you to step through…

 - Somewhere Beyond the Heavens: Exploring Battlestar Galactica

 - The Cyberpunk Nexus: Exploring the Blade Runner Universe

 - A Long Time Ago: Exploring the Star Wars Cinematic Universe

 - A Galaxy Far, Far Away: Exploring Star Wars Comics